 - (a) To consider specific correspondence received by the Parish Council since the date of the last ordinary meeting and determine such actions as Members consider appropriate thereto - i.
-Cheshire East Council Cheshire East Libraries Service Review: Final proposals. - [Link to information: https://moderngov.cheshireeast.gov.uk/ecminutes/mgAi.aspx? https://moderngov.cheshireeast.gov.uk/ecminutes/mgAi.aspx? - ii.
-Cheshire East Council Garden waste subscription service.
-[Link to information: https://www.cheshireeast.gov.uk/waste_and_recycling/bins/garden-bin-subscription.aspx] - iii.
-ChALC Annual Meeting 2023: 12th October, 2023 (6p.m.) at Helsby Community Sports Club.
+Cheshire East Council Cheshire East Libraries Service Review: Final proposals. - 129/23 RESOLVED (a) To receive and note the information.
+(All in favour) - ii.
+Cheshire East Council Garden waste subscription service. - 130/23 RESOLVED (a) To receive and note the information.
+(All in favour) - iii.
+ChALC Invitation to Annual Meeting 2023. - 131/23 RESOLVED (a) To note that no-one was available to attend the meeting.

-- iv.
-Cheshire East Council Consultation on proposed changes to car parking charges. - v.
-Cheshire East Council Consultation on proposed changes to street lighting.
+(All in favour) - iv.
+Cheshire East Council Consultation on proposed changes to car parking charges. - 132/23 RESOLVED (a) To receive and note the information.
+(All in favour) - v.
+Cheshire East Council Consultation on proposed changes to street lighting. - 133/23 RESOLVED (a) To note that no information is currently available regarding the consultation.
+(All in favour)